Much Ado About

 Macbeth is elected King of Scotland but is plagued by feelings of guilt and insecurity.
 He arranges for Banquo and his son Fleance to be killed, but the boy escapes the murderers.
 At a celebratory banquet, Macbeth sees the ghost of Banquo, and disconcerts the courtiers with his strange manner.
 Lady Macbeth tries to calm him, but is rejected.

 Macbeth seeks out the three witches and learns from them that he will be safe until the nearby Birnam Wood comes to his castle.
 They tell him that he need fear no-one born of woman, but also that the Scottish succession will come from Banquo’s son.
 Macbeth embarks on a reign of terror and many, including Macduff’s family, are murdered.
 Macduff himself has gone to join Malcolm at the court of the English king, Edward.
 Malcolm and Macduff decide to lead an army against Macbeth.

 Macbeth feels safe in his remote castle at Dunsinane until he is told that Birnam Wood is moving towards him.
 It turns out that Malcolm’s army is carrying branches from the forest as camouflage for their assault on the castle.
 Meanwhile, Lady Macbeth, paralyzed with guilt, walks in her sleep and gives away her secrets to a listening doctor.
 She kills herself as the final battle commences.

 Macduff challenges Macbeth to a duel.
 Upon learning his adversary is the child of a Caesarian birth, Macbeth realizes he is doomed.
 Macduff triumphs and brings the head of the traitor to Malcolm.
-Malcolm declares peace, and Macduff is crowned king.
+Malcolm declares peace and is crowned ruler.